 PIA proactively engages, assesses and manages all outsourcing and third party contractual relationships and ensures that they comply with all regulatory requirements.
-Prudential S&RS requires the same standard of systems and controls to be operated within outsourced or third party operations as would be required within internal operations.
+M&G Prudential, and thus PIA, requires the same standard of systems and controls to be operated within outsourced or third party operations as would be required within internal operations.